 Brita Meringue Cake

+This Scandinavian dessert/cake is amazing.
+Like really amazing.
 Like the best-I’ve-ever-made amazing, and I even messed up the recipe and it didn’t matter (read more below the recipe and I’ll explain).
 Brita cake

 , also called meringue cake is one of those Scandinavian desserts that you can’t miss.
 It’s popular in Sweden and Finland, and it’s one of my favorites.
 Basically it is a cake with a cake crust with a meringue crust on the top, baked in the oven at the same time, and then assembled with layers of whipped cream and berries, most often with strawberries.
 There are many versions of this dessert cake, and it is THE Scandinavian summer party recipe to try.
 Since rhubarb is in season, I decided to make my Brita cake with rhubarb and cardamon whipped cream with strawberries and made my recipe inspired by the one I found at Valio.fi